anabb55/Customer-Churn-Prediction-using-AWS-SageMaker/README.md

 ## Project Overview

-The main idea behind this project was to explore the capabilities of **AWS Cloud** for developing and deploying a machine learning model.
+The purpose of this project was to explore how **AWS Cloud** can be used to design, train, and deploy a complete machine learning workflow.
-The goal was to predict customer churn (whether a customer will leave a service) and to compare a cloud-trained **XGBoost model** with a locally trained **Logistic Regression model** using the same dataset.
+Using Amazon S3 for storage and **AWS SageMaker** for scalable training, I built and compared two models:
+- a cloud-trained XGBoost, and
+- a locally trained Logistic Regression as a reference baseline.

+This project allowed me to gain experience with the complete lifecycle of a cloud-based ML pipeline.

 ## Data Preprocessing